gauravfodekar/NodeJSNotes/README.md

 Hoisting is a behavior that can sometimes lead to unexpected results or bugs if developers are not aware of it.
 It's a good practice to declare and initialize variables at the top of their scope and to define functions before they are called to make your code more readable and to avoid potential issues related to hoisting.

-23.	# how can I avoid hosting in JavaScript ?
+23.#how can I avoid hosting in JavaScript ?
 Answer: Hoisting is a fundamental behavior in JavaScript, and you cannot completely avoid it.
 However, you can write your code in a way that minimizes the potential issues associated with hoisting and makes your code more predictable.
 Here are some best practices to follow to avoid common pitfalls related to hoisting:

 1. **Declare Variables and Functions at the Top of Their Scope:**